AndrewMathas/WebQuiz/README.rst

 Once the system is installed, MathQuiz is used directly from the command line.
 For example, if quiz1.tex is a latex file for a quiz then:
     * latex quiz1         produces a "readable" dvi file for the quiz
+    * pdflatex quiz1      produces a "readable" pdf file for the quiz
     * mathquiz quiz1      creates the web page quiz1.html